merlinfuchs/kite/kite-docs/docs/guides/user-installable-apps.md

 ## Managing Command Availability

 By default, all commands created in Kite work regardless of how the app was installed (user or server installation).
-However, you can customize this using the `Command Contexts` option node in the Kite Flow editor.
+However, you can customize this using the `Command Contexts` option block in the Kite Flow editor.

-This node allows you to:
+This block allows you to:

 - Restrict commands to only work with server installations
 - Restrict commands to only work with user installations